uwuclxdy/meowmd/readme.md

 ## License

-MIT License - use it however you want~ (◕‿◕)
+MIT License - u can do anything w ts

 ---

-Made with vibes and Claude 4 Sonnet ♡
+Made with vibes and Claude 4 Sonnet (including this readme) ♡